-In semester IV, Industrial internship is conducted to expose students to industrial issues with special emphasis on human resource management and organizational behaviour.
-Assessment of industrial internship is based on 250 marks (6 credits) with a division of 150 marks for practicum and 100 marks for viva-voce
+In semester III, Industrial training is conducted to expose students to industrial issues with special emphasis on human resource management and organizational behaviour.
+Assessment of industrial training is based on 250 marks (6 credits) with a division of 150 marks for practicum and 100 marks for viva-voce

-All field-work viva-voce is conducted by the external examiner after the completion of field work curriculum.
+All field-work viva-voce will be conducted by the external examiner after the completion offield work curriculum.

-10.4 NGO INTERNSHIP:
+NGO INTERNSHIP:

-NGO internship is conducted for thirty days as part of field work in semester III.
+NGO internship is conducted for thirty days as part of field work in semester IV.
 The purpose of NGO internship is to introduce the students with organizational intervention in the field of social work.
-In semester III, field work carries 200 (6 credits) marks with a division of 100 marks for practicum and 100 marks for viva-voce.
+In semester IV, field work carries 200 (6 credits) marks with a division of 100 marks for practicum and 100 marks for viva-voce.